 Current refundings - Under Oregon law, a current refunding is one in which the new refunding bond transaction is closed within one year of the next available call date of the debt to be refunded.
 Under state law, current refundings are not subject to any regulations other than those that apply to other general obligation bonds, lease-purchases or FFCOs.
-However, federal law has a slightly different time period for current refundings: By their definition, current refundings are bonds that refund another bond if the new bond is issued only within 90 days of the refunded bond's next redemption date.
-In a current refunding, the new debt proceeds are usually held (sometimes in a very short escrow) to make one or a few payments, i.e., the payment required to call and retire all of the old debt and pay any accrued interest costs on the next available call date.
-Refundings that fall between the state and federal timelines are considered "advance" refundings (see section below) and will have additional federal restrictions that apply.
+However, federal law has a slightly different time period for current refundings: By their definition, the closing date of the refunding transaction must be within 90 days of the refunded bond's next redemption date.
+In a current refunding, the new debt proceeds are either used to pay off the refunded bonds upon closing of the refunding bonds or held (sometimes in a very short escrow) to make one or a few payments, i.e., the payment required to call and retire all of the old debt and pay any accrued interest costs on the next available call date.
+Refundings that fall outside state and federal timelines are considered "advance" refundings (see section below) and will have additional restrictions and requirements.

 Advance refundings - Under Oregon law, an advance refunding is one in which the new refunding bond transaction is closed more than one year before the next available call date of the debt being refunded.
 Under federal law, advance refunding bonds close more than 90 days before the refunded bond's next available call date.
 In an advance refunding, an escrow is required.
 The escrow must make all interest and principal payments on the debt being refunded until the first available call date of the old debt.
-Advance refundings (State of Oregon definition) of debt must be approved by the Office of the State Treasury (OST) and are subject to certain requirements as part of that approval process.
+An advance refunding by state of Oregon standards must be approved by the Office of the State Treasury (OST) and are subject to certain requirements as part of that approval process.
 Among other requirements, an issuer must employ an independent registered municipal advisor to provide a letter to OST recommending the desirability of the refunding plan.
 The treasurer's office charges a fee to review advance refundings.
 Under federal law, should a refunding take place more than 90 days from the redemption date, the bonds must be sold on a taxable basis pursuant to changes to federal tax law made in 2018.
-There is no restriction of current refundings.
+Depending on market conditions and the terms of the existing debt, there may be debt service savings associated with a taxable transaction.

 Forward refundings - A forward refunding is used where the bonds to be refunded are not permitted to be advance-refunded on a tax-exempt basis.
-Rather than sell the bonds on a taxable basis, or wait until the bonds' call date (and exposing itself to the risk of rising interest rates), the issuer wishes to lock in interest rates now available.
-The issuer sells bonds on a tax-exempt basis now to be delivered on a specified future date when the issuance would become a "current" refunding under federal tax law.
+Rather than sell the bonds on a taxable basis, or wait until the bonds' call date (and exposing itself to the risk of rising interest rates), the issuer wishes to lock in interest rates now.
+The issuer sells bonds on a taxexempt basis now to be delivered on a specified future date within 90 days of the redemption date of the refunded bonds when the issuance would become a "current" refunding under federal tax law.

 Forward refundings are not as common as advance and current refundings.
-They are more complicated and carry an interest rate penalty.
+They are more complicated and carry an additional risk and interest rate penalty.1